 The first home to be completed at the Narara Ecovillage epitomises the values on which the village is founded.
 It is a compact, highly efficient, healthy home perfectly tailored to its site and occupants.

-*MoreNear lake Macquarie, on small acreage in a peri-urban semi-forested hillside, this comfortable family home sits across the contours so it is all on one level, with unimpeded winter solar access.
+*MoreNear Lake Macquarie, on small acreage in a peri-urban semi-forested hillside, this comfortable family home sits across the contours so it is all on one level, with unimpeded winter solar access.
 Summer heat is shaded out, with a unique feature being the large sliding awnings over the north facing patio, which also house the photovoltaic panels.

 Located at Pittwater’s remote Great Mackerel Beach, nestled against Kuringai Chase National Park where the beach meets the bush, was tired and downright ugly, and too small to cope with multiple families holidaying together.
-The brief called for a comfortable holiday house that could be enjoyed year round by the owners, and be robust enough to let on the holiday rental market.

 *MoreThe long plan of the home provides maximum northern solar exposure to warm the home during the cold winters.
-Generous overhangs provide the shading you need in an area that often reaches high 40°C. A retractable awning over the northern deck gives the flexibility to provide sun or shade as desired during the shoulder seasons.
+Generous overhangs provide the shading you need in an area that often reaches high 40°C.

 *MoreThis simple cottage had good bones and due to the owners’ desire to maintain a simple lifestyle utilising multifunctional spaces and reuse existing parts of the house, it was decided to renovate and reinvent the existing cottage.

-*MoreHow do you extend a small and humble fibro into a functional, comfortable home of the 21st century, without joining in the ‘look how grand I am!’
+How do you extend a small and humble fibro into a functional, comfortable home of the 21st century, without joining in the ‘look how grand I am!’
 KDR stakes?
 In fact, what if you love its humble ‘houso’ roots, and want to keep that part of the suburb’s cultural heritage?

 *MoreThe owners of this award winning house wanted a sustainable home that would cater for their growing family and a separate granny flat for overseas visitors… all with a tree house feel.
-Lots of established trees, and steep land sloping away from the road contributed to the challenge of providing universal access to the main living area of the house.

 *MoreMany sites have limited solar access, and are often written off as unsuitable for a low-energy high-comfort house.
 This should not be.
-This site in Neutral Bay, like many urban sites, had significant shading to the north, but we took advantage of one ‘window’ of north sun at ground level, and then ‘borrowed’ the rest from solar collectors on the roof.
+This site in Neutral Bay, like many urban sites, had significant shading to the north…

 *MoreThis slow burn renovation is part of an incremental path towards an intended EnerPHit certified Passive House renovation.
-The original home is a typical Inner West Sydney single storey terrace with the usual mix of tack-ons out the back and tight internal spaces.

 *MoreWe maximised passive solar design in this house and brought in natural light especially to existing part of the house.
 The home is energy efficient in appliances and fittings and heats and cools itself passively.
-A solar hot water system, boosts the efficiency of the existing instantaneous system.
-Most of the water comes from a 10,000L rainwater tank.

 *MoreThese two houses were designed and built in the evolving contemporary style of the beach cottages once common on the Northern Beaches of Sydney.
 The site is on the banks of Manly Lagoon, and being a flood basin, minimum floor levels mean that the building is elevated.
-The site orientation is ‘mixed’ – meaning neither axis faces true north.

 *MoreThe site is on a heavily forested north-west facing slope with views towards Red Bluff and the Kuranda Railway to the west.
 The site is fairly steep, with a narrow spur line at the rear which plunges steeply into a seasonal creek gully below.